absynce/reliable-prototype-template/README.md

     npm i -g npx

 ### Initial setup

-* Prep the DB
+Prep the DB:
 ```
-    docker run
+npm run start-db
-      --name reliable-prototype
-      --publish 5432:5432
-      -e POSTGRES_PASSWORD=reliable
-      -d postgres
-    mix ecto.create
+cd backend && mix ecto.create
 ```

 ### Every time you develop

-    # TODO: Move this stuff to package.json dev script.
-    npx elm-graphql http://localhost:5000/graphql --output frontend/src # TODO: Move to start/watch script.
-    cd backend # TODO: Move mix.exs to top-level project folder. mix deps.get # In case someone else added deps. mix ecto.migrate # Is this necessary?
-Is this done on mix phx.server? mix run priv/repo/seeds.exs # Is this necessary?
-Is this done on mix phx.server? cd .. && npm start
+    npm install
+    npm run update-db
+    npm start

+Open psql:

-Open psql
+    npm run psql

-    docker exec -it reliable-prototype psql -U postgres

 ## Example workflow

 When creating prototypes, a quick feedback loop is important.
-Here's an example of how you might work on a new feature.
+Here's an example of how you might work on a new feature:

       /--> (start) Define data structure ----\
      /                                        \